 - Immunotherapy – Used only to treat non-Hodgkin lymphoma, this is considered a type of biologic therapy that is designed to boost the body’s natural defenses to fight cancer.

 At Tampa General Hospital, our multi-specialty team of radiation oncologists, physicians, surgeons, dietitians, and other medical professionals provide highly individualized lymphoma treatment, as well as the treatment of other blood cancers.
-For a physician referral, please call (813) 844-2200 or use our PhysicianFinder tool.
+For a physician referral, please use our PhysicianFinder tool or call (813) 844-2200.